tmeacham/DateTime-Truncation-Functions/README.md

 ```

 ## generate_dt_range
-**generate_dt_range** is a table-valued function and accepts three parameters @interval, @startdt, and @enddt and returns a contiguous range of datatype fields.
+**generate_dt_range** is a table-valued function and accepts three parameters @interval, @startdt, and @enddt and returns a contiguous timeline of datatype fields.
 Before the range is generated, the @startdt parameter is rounded down the start of the interval defined in the @interval parameter.
 After that, the range will continue to generate until until it reaches the inclusive datetime boundry set in the @enddt parameter.

 ### generate_dt_range Function Syntax:
 ```
 dbo.generate_dt_range( '<interval>'  , <datetime value> , <datetime value> )
 ```
-There are 17 predefined options for the 'trunctype' parameter:
+There are 17 predefined options for the 'interval' parameter:
 ```sql
 'day'     - Rounds @startdt down to the start of day 'week'    - Rounds @startdt down to the start of week (Sunday)